-Given the key role played by overweight or obesity in the pathogenesis of MAFLD, the concomitant presence of the two conditions poses special challenges.
-A recent metaanalysis involving more than two million subjects from the general population reported that approximately 50% of those being overweight or obese met the diagnostic criteria for MAFLD (9).
-Considering that obesity is a risk factor for the development of advanced fibrosis, there is an urgent need to improve early detection and diagnosis of this condition in the obese population (10).
-Currently, FibroScan parameters are among the best established imaging biomarkers of hepatic fibrosis and steatosis (11).
-However, there are some methodological issues to be considered when FibroScan is performed in obese individuals.
+Hepatology Forum - Available online at www.hepatologyforum.org early detection and diagnosis of this condition in the obese population.
+[10] At present, FibroScan parameters are among the best established imaging biomarkers of hepatic fibrosis and steatosis.
+[11] However, there are some methodological issues to be considered when FibroScan is performed in obese individuals.
 Due to the increased distance between the skin and liver capsule, the examination should be conducted with a specific XL probe.
-This approach is valuable as it allows successful measurements in up to 97% of cases, although some operator-dependent differences still exist (12, 13).
+This approach is valuable as it allows successful measurements in up to 97% of cases, although some operator-dependent differences still exist.
+[12,13]

-Owing to its widespread availability and low costs, abdominal ultrasonography remains the most extensively used imaging modality for the identification of hepatic steatosis in patients with MAFLD (14).
-However, its clinical value in the detection of mild-to-moderate steatosis (< 30%) is limited and more sensitive methods - including controlled attenuation parameter obtained from FibroScan - should be recommended (15).
-Another advantage of FibroScan over abdominal ultrasonography is that information concerning both steatosis and fibrosis can be simultaneously obtained.
-Finally, FibroScan data have high agreement with liver biopsy findings across different fibrosis stages (16, 17).
+Due to its widespread availability and low costs, abdominal ultrasonography remains the most extensively used imaging modality for the identification of hepatic steatosis in patients with MAFLD.
+[14] However, its clinical value in the detection of mild-to-moderate steatosis (<30%) is limited and more sensitive methods - including controlled attenuation parameter obtained from FibroScan - should be recommended.
+[15] Another advantage of FibroScan over abdominal ultrasonography is that information concerning both steatosis and fibrosis can be simultaneously obtained.
+Finally, FibroScan data have high agreement with liver biopsy findings across different fibrosis stages.
+[16,17]

-Although advanced fibrosis is the most robust prognostic determinant of liver-related, cardiovascular, and overall mortality (4), clinical outcomes in MAFLD can also be affected by patient age and type 2 diabetes mellitus (18).
+Although advanced fibrosis is the most robust prognostic determinant of liver-related, cardiovascular, and overall mortality,[4] clinical outcomes in MAFLD can also be affected by patient age and Type 2 diabetes mellitus.[18]
 In addition, while FibroScan data are considered among the best standards in the field of non-invasive hepatic diagnostics, the presence of potential bias and confounders (e.g., obesity and operator experience) is fairly common in the clinical setting.
 In this scenario, models combining both clinical and FibroScan variables are expected to outperform FibroScan alone in the prediction of fibrosis.
-Among them, Agile 3+ and Agile 4 have been developed for optimizing the identification of advanced fibrosis and cirrhosis, respectively (19).
-These scoring systems - wherein liver stiffness measurements are combined with clinical and laboratory parameters (e.g., age, sex, alanine transaminase, aspartate transaminase, platelet count, and diabetes status) - have been recently shown to reflect health-related quality of life in patients with NAFLD (20).
+Among them, Agile 3+ and Agile 4 have been developed for optimizing the identification of advanced fibrosis and cirrhosis, respectively.
+[19] These scoring systems - wherein liver stiffness measurements are combined with clinical and laboratory parameters (e.g., age, sex, alanine transaminase, aspartate transaminase, platelet count, and diabetes status) - have been recently shown to reflect health-related quality of life in patients with NAFLD.[20]